gasparl/neatstats/EXAMPLE.md

 ### Material

 The data used for the example is available at https://osf.io/49sq5/, under the _example_data_ folder.
 The data was created artificially to simulate results from a hypothetical experiment.
 Each file represents the results of a participant who completed a task with positive and negative words (e.g. "happy", "peaceful" or "terror", "evil") displayed in green or red, classifying each word with key presses according to valence (positive vs. negative).
 The hypotheses are that (a) negative words have slower responses (lower response times; RTs) in general (Valence main effect), and (b) positive words displayed in red and negative words displayed in green have slower responses (Valence x Color interaction).
 Error rates (ERs) should follow similar pattern (i.e. more incorrect responses are expected in cases where slower responses are expected).
 However, for about half of the participants, the green and red words were presented in separate blocks: all words shown first in green, and then again all words in red, or vice versa (all in red, then all in green).
-For these participants, color effects should be absent (due to no polarity-correspondance): no Valence x Color interaction expected in this group.
+For these participants, color effects should be absent (due to no polarity): no Valence x Color interaction expected in this group.

 Each participant's data is given as a simple text file with _.txt_ extention, whose file name contains the experiment title "expsim_color_valence", the given condition ("separate" or "mixed"), and the subject number (1-180), hence, for example, "expsim_color_valence_mixed_1.txt".